Online Music Lessons vs. Private Lessons

 Are online music lessons as good as private lessons?

-For beginners and young children, yes — often better, because they're more frequent, lower-pressure, and start earlier.
-For advanced or audition-level study, a private teacher's 1-on-1 feedback is hard to replace.
+For beginners and young children, yes, and often better, because they're more frequent, lower-pressure, and start earlier.
+For advanced or audition-level study, a private teacher's one-on-one feedback is hard to replace.

 How much do private music lessons cost?

-Commonly $25–$60+ per half-hour weekly, which adds up to thousands per year per child.
+Commonly $25 to $60+ per half-hour weekly, which adds up to thousands per year per child.
 A family online membership costs a small fraction of that.

 Can we do both?